 We are assured by Jesus, himself that trouble is going to come.
 In John 16:33, Jesus ends His words to His disciples by saying, “These things I’ve spoken to you , that you might have peace.
 In this world you will have trouble and trials, but be of good cheer; I have overcome the world.”
 In Matthew 6:25-34, He tells us not to worry about things because He knows what we need and will take care of us completely.
 Then why do we lose so much peace when trouble comes, and why do we spend so much effort trying to come up with a solution to our problems?

 When I am faced with problems, no matter what area of life they are in, I become almost obsessed with gathering information and figuring out a solution.
 People close to me have seen it first-hand.
 I love puzzles, and I LOVE figuring out the answer to a problem.
 And you know what?
 I am good at it.
 God blessed me with a great brain that can see trends and spot paths through a jumbled mess that will lead to an effective solution.
 It has served me well in many ways, and most certainly in my professional life.
-I don’t say that to stroke my ego, but rather as a statement of fact.
 It’s been that way ever since I was a child.
-The problem with that ability is that it becomes very easy to rely on that rather than to trust God to provide a solution to whatever I am facing.
+The problem with that ability is that it becomes very easy to rely on my reasoning rather than to trust God to provide a solution to whatever I am facing.
 I recently had a very profound revelation regarding this issue with which many of us struggle.
 I was listening to a message and the speaker said, “God didn’t call me to understand; He called me to believe.”
 That statement literally stopped me in my tracks because God doesn’t continually tell us to “understand.”
 He continually tells us to believe and trust Him.
 As I stood there considering this statement, I suddenly realized the reason I have to always know the whys or wear myself down analyzing and assessing every situation in my life.
 It’s because I actually don’t believe God most of the time.
 Every person of faith would always answer “yes” if asked, “Do you believe God?”
 But do we really?
 Do I believe God has a plan for each of us – or for me specifically?
 Yes, I do.
 Then why do I waste so much time stressed out over figuring out solutions to every problem that comes up?
 Because no matter what I SAY, my actions show that I think God is not capable of providing a solution or taking care of me.
 My mindset, like many of yours, is that God gave me a brain and He expects me to use it.
 Yes, that’s true, but I am not to use it to the exclusion of trusting Him.
 I am not supposed to come up with plan A-Z to make sure I have everything covered no matter what happens.
 Quite frankly, that’s not my job.
 My job is to ask God for clarity on where He is leading and then trust Him, even if I don’t understand how it is all going to work out.
 That is what faith is – the substance of things hoped for and the evidence of things not seen (Hebrews 11:1).

 Look, I’m not advocating taking leave of your senses and just sitting down in the yard and saying, “I’m not going to do anything because God promised to take care of me.”
 He expects us to work, but He also expects us to trust Him for the results and not ourselves.
 We often hear the admonition that we need to “save for a rainy day.”
 Have you ever asked someone for the definition of a “rainy day?”
 Better yet, have you ever asked yourself that question?
 The answers vary but here are the most common: